-Qualifying for Medicare is a simple process.
+Qualifying for Medicare in Illinois is a simple process.
 As a federally funded program, Medicare is available as health insurance for all people 65 or older and those with disabilities or permanent kidney failure.
-Medicare has four Parts – A, B, C, and D. Generally, Part A is provided at no cost, while the other benefits are available with premium payments.
+Medicare has four Parts – A, B, Part C, and Part D. Generally, Medicare Part A is provided at no cost, while the other benefits are available with premium payments.

-Typically, if you are receiving benefits either from Social Security, disability or Railroad, you should receive information in the mail three months prior to turning 65.
-In fact, enrollment in Medicare Parts A and B is automatic if you live in one of the fifty states or Washington D.C.
+Typically, if you are receiving benefits either from Social Security, disability, or Railroad, you should receive information in the mail three months prior to turning 65.
+In fact, enrollment in Parts A and B is automatic if you live in Illinois.
 However, because the premium for Part B is deducted from your Social Security benefits, you have the right to refuse.
-Keep in mind; you are automatically signed up for Part A, but not for Part B. You have a 7-month period – your initial enrollment period – to sign up for Medicare Part B, and this period begins three months before the month of your 65th birthday.
+Keep in mind; you are automatically signed up for Part A, but not for Part B. You have a 7-month period – your initial enrollment period – to sign up and this period begins three months before the month of your 65th birthday.
 If you are not receiving benefits currently, it is your responsibility to contact Social Security three months prior to turning 65.
 Even if you do not plan on retiring at age 65, you can still sign up.